gacerioni/springboot-postgres-demo-gabs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The main goal of this project is to mantain a trustful and GitOps-compatible approach to a full CI/CD Pipeline.
 Using Harness CIE and CD (both Next-Gen).

-I'll try my best to keep this project relevant, and independent.
+**I'll try my best to keep this project relevant, and indepentent.  ** **Always ready for Production Deployment (Continuous Delivery).**

-How?
+### How?
 By making sure that all the files required to do the FULL Software LifeCycle is here.

 For example, that's what I have in mind for now:

-* Java source code;
+* Java source code, being the real src content;
 * Configuration files, where all sensitive and dynamic data are environment variables (application.properties, etc);
 * Configuration as Code;
 * Dockerfile;